mbwong67/Full-stack-Application/README.md

 Gardener Bookmarks API

-This Api provides avid gardeners a way to share links to sites they find interesting and informative.
+This API provides avid gardeners with a way to share links to sites they find interesting and informative.

 The links can be to plant catalogs, how-tos, personal garden photos shared on the web, etc.